douglasgscofield/data/pith-Delonix/README.md

 Files included here:

-* `README.DataDryad.txt`: the README submitted to DataDryad
+* `Scofield-AJB-2006-README.txt`: the README submitted to DataDryad
-* `Scofield-AJB-2006-Delonix-regia-pith-measurements.txt`: the processed data as deposited in DataDryad
+* `Scofield-AJB-2006-DATA.txt`: the processed data as deposited in DataDryad
 * `data_cellsizes.txt`: raw measurements of cell sizes; each row is a collection of measurements for a single slide, with values being the length of cell files in number of